Skip to content

 Birchs Creek receives tributary inflows from Rocky Lead, Langdons, Lawrence and Tourello creeks.
 Groundwater provides reliable baseflows to the downstream reaches of Birchs Creek in most years.

-The VEWH is allocated 100 ML in Newlyn Reservoir on 1 December each year, provided that seasonal determinations in the Bullarook system are at least 20 percent.
-Any unused allocation from 1 December can be carried over until 30 November of the following water year, but if Newlyn Reservoir spills from 1 July to 30 November, the volume held in carryover is lost.
+of the following water year, but if Newlyn Reservoir spills from 1 July to 30 November, the volume held in carryover is lost.
 Any water remaining on 30 November is forfeited.
-When seasonal determinations are below 20 percent, the VEWH does not receive an allocation, and the system’s resources are shared equitably to protect critical human and environmental needs.
+When seasonal determinations are below 20 percent, the VEWH does not receive an allocation, and the system’s resources are used to protect essential human needs.

 Traditional Owners